ossrs/srs-docs/src/pages/faq-srs-stack.md

 > Note: The part after the last slash is the stream key.

-## Why and how to limit the bitrate of virtual live events
+## Why and How to Limit the Bitrate of Virtual Live Events

 Why and how to limit the bitrate of virtual live events?
 Many users use 7x24 virtual live events, and exceed the server traffic limit.
 Typically, AWS Lightsail and DigitalOcean Droplets provide 1TB of monthly traffic,